rupuck/multitier-webapps/README.md

 # DevOps Technical Test

-This repository created as a technical test for DevOps position at **Awal Mula**.
-The Task :
+This repository created as a technical test for DevOps position The Task :
 > 1. Design an architecture for Multi-tier web apps with docker or kubernetes.
 > 2. Build and Deploy the application in local environment.